slackapi/slack-connect-sample/README.md

 ## Step 2.
 Install the App

 Watch the video below to understand how to install the app.
-Note that the video is showing the install path from a Glitch URL.
+Note that the video is showing the install path from a Ngrok URL.
-The base URL will always we different, based on if you are using Ngrok or Glitch, and depending on what your app is named on Glitch.
+The base URL will always we different, based on if you are using Ngrok or Glitch, and depending on what your app is named on Glitch / what forwarding address is used in Ngrok.

 [![Install App via OAuth](https://user-images.githubusercontent.com/10428517/154159350-3e5ab314-d9f9-4c38-8d8a-122751d1cc51.png)](https://user-images.githubusercontent.com/10428517/155203611-ffa7b69a-9b6d-40d1-a33e-9ba622c0dfcf.mov)